digitalbart/project-5-web-style-guide/README.md

 # Project 5 Web Style Guide
 - In this project, we’ve provided an index.html file with a set of class names already defined.
 You will be responsible for creating rules to style the web page using each of those class names.
+Below is the raw code with no classes.
 - You'll create a sass project to do this, using partials, variables, extends, and mixins to apply the styles and classes to the style guide page.
 - built using mockups provided as pngs
 - used mobile first approach of site building